 Prompts or themes: Many reading challenges have specific prompts or themes to guide readers in their selections.
 These prompts can be based on different genres, authors, time periods, or other criteria and can help readers discover books they may not have otherwise considered.

-Goals and motivation: Participating in a reading challenge can provide motivation to read more and set reading goals.
+Goals and motivation: Participating in a reading challenge can motivate to read more and set reading goals.
 It can be especially helpful for people who want to read more but have trouble finding the time or motivation.

 Community: Many reading challenges have a community aspect, either in person or online.
 It can create a sense of camaraderie among readers and allow them to share thoughts and insights on the books being read.